Indiana vs. UConn College Basketball Predictions & Picks - November 19

 - Indiana was 40th in the nation in assists (15.2 per game) last season.

-- The Hoosiers made 5.7 3-pointers per game and shot 36.8% from beyond the arc last year, ranking 329th and 44th, respectively, in the country.
+- Indiana took 26.6% percent of its shots from beyond the arc last season, and 20.1% of its made shots are from there.
+Inside the 3-point line, it took 73.4% of its shots, with 79.9% of its makes coming from there.

-- Indiana gave up 7.5 3-pointers per game and conceded 33.4% from beyond the arc last season, ranking 218th and 149th, respectively, in the nation.
+- Offensively, UConn posted 78.6 points per game (30th-ranked in college basketball) last season.
+It allowed 64.1 points per contest at the other end of the court (34th-ranked).

-- The Hoosiers took 26.6% percent of their shots from beyond the arc last season, and 20.1% of their made baskets are from there.
-Inside the arc, they attempted 73.4% of their shots, with 79.9% of their makes coming from there.
+- In terms of rebounding, things were clicking for the Huskies, who averaged 36.5 boards per game (10th-best in college basketball) and allowed 26.5 rebounds per contest (fourth-best).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.